Enjoy the benefits of “best-in-class” sustainable investing

 We exclude companies that breach norms or that we identify as sustainability laggards.

 We use quantitative research, fundamental analysis and engagement to seek best-in-class companies.

-We engage to establish best practice, promote ongoing improvements and encourage positive change.
+We engage on material issues to establish best practice, promote ongoing improvements and encourage positive change.